- Nursing in Canada

 Nursing in Canada

-The information in this fact sheet is for the licensed practical nurse profession.
+The information in this fact sheet applies specifically to the profession of registered psychiatric nurse.

 Before You Come to Canada